 You will officially become a Global Studies major upon successful completion of the Major ProSeminar in Global Studies, involving a detailed individual Learning Plan (ILP).
-This ILP must include a feasible timeline for graduation along with details on experiential learning for the program, and it should demonstrate an understanding of the major and its requirements.
+This ILP must include a feasible timeline for graduation along with details on experiential learning for the program and language requirements, and it should demonstrate an understanding of the major and its requirements.